test-editor/test-editor.github.io/te_markdown/local-proxy-setup.md

 ## Setup environment variable
-The **Test-Editor-Web** can be used behind a proxy server.
-Therefore you need an environment variable named `http_proxy` which look like this:
+**Test-Editor-Web** can be used behind a proxy server.
+You'll need an environment variable named `http_proxy` which look like this:

 ```
 http_proxy=http://myUsername:myPassword@proxy.server.address:80